WAAW Foundation Scholarship 2021/2022 for African Female Students in STEM

-Applications are open for the WAAW Foundation Scholarship 2020/2021.
-WAAW Foundation’s Annual Scholarship Programme aims to support need-based African Females Students studying any Science, Technology, Engineering, and Mathematics (STEM) related course at the university, College or institute of higher learning in Africa.
+Applications for the WAAW Foundation Scholarship 2021/2022 are now open.
+The WAAW Foundation’s Annual Scholarship Program aims to support need-based African Females Students studying any Science, Technology, Engineering, and Mathematics (STEM) related course at the university, College or institute of higher learning in Africa.

 WAAW (Working to Advance Science and Technology Education for African Women) Foundation is an international non-profit organization founded in 2007.
 Headquartered in Lagos Nigeria with an operational office in Wylie, Texas.
 Their mission is to increase the pipeline of African women entering into Science and Technology fields and ensure they are engaged in Technology Innovation and Entrepreneurship to benefit Africa.